anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 Analysis of the situation shows that the Pledge never needs to include '`idevid-issuer`' Attribute in its PVR, because the Pledge's IDevID certificate is available to the Registrar, and the Authority Key Identifier needed to fill this Attribute is contained within that IDevID certificate.
 The Pledge therefore has no need to repeat this.

-For the RVR, {{updates-idevid-issuer}} now normatively requires that the '`idevid-issuer`' Attribute must be included.
+For the RVR, {{updates-idevid-issuer}} now normatively requires that the '`idevid-issuer`' Attribute be included.

-For the Voucher, {{voucher-yang-module}} normatively requires ("must") that the '`idevid-issuer`' Attribute must be included by a MASA in case the MASA issues a Voucher with a serial number that is known to be not unique within the scope of all the serial numbers represented by the MASA.
+For the Voucher, as detailed in {{voucher-yang-module}}, the '`idevid-issuer`' Attribute MUST be included by a MASA in case the MASA issues a Voucher with a serial number that is known to be not unique within the scope of all the serial numbers represented by the MASA.
 If this rule does not apply, the MASA SHOULD NOT include the '`idevid-issuer`' Attribute in order to achieve a smaller Voucher size.

 ## Clarifications on the format of `idevid-issuer` {#idevid-issuer-format}